sabsrolz/Liri-Node-App/README.md

    -inquirer: used to prompt input from the user via console
    -node-spotify-api: Spotify node package that allows users to request song data via search API method.
    -axios: module that allows users to run API calls via a get method.
 Function returns a response with an output object.
-6. State your role in the app development